Agriculture

 Two types of modern irrigation techniques are used in orchards: drip irrigation and sprinkler irrigation.
 You can use the ideal irrigation technique as per the type of orchard.

-The intercultural operations in the orchard involve training, pruning, weeding, spraying, etc. Training is the process of directing the size, shape, and direction of plant growth, whereas pruning is the process of removing excessive tree branches to correct or maintain the tree's structure.
-Weed removal is an important step, as weeds can damage plant growth.
-Mulching can be done to protect the soil moisture and control the weed growth in orchards.
-Spraying is done to spray pesticides in the orchards to ensure the plants are free from insects and disease.
+• Training is the process of directing the size, shape, and direction of plant growth, whereas pruning is the process of removing excessive tree branches to correct or maintain the tree's structure.

 Inter-cropping

-This process includes planting companion crops in the spaces between fruit trees in the first few years or in the vacant areas of long-duration crops in the early periods.
+Intercropping includes planting companion crops in the spaces between fruit trees in the first few years or in the vacant areas of long-duration crops in the early periods.
 Growing intercrops can provide some return on the vacant area, especially during early times when fruit plants do not produce any return.

-Best Mini Tractors for Orchard Farming
+Which are the Best Mini Tractors for Orchard Farming?

-Mini tractors are gaining popularity in orchard farming because of their small size and ability to perform various inter-cultural operations such as spraying, weeding, etc., within minimum space.
+Mini tractors are gaining popularity in orchard farming because of their small size and ability to perform various inter-cultural operations, such as spraying, weeding, etc., within minimum space.
 Some of the best mini tractors that can be used for orchard farming are listed below:

 Government Initiatives to Promote Orchard Farming